-Allow fifteen to twenty minute to dry.
+Allow fifteen to twenty minutes to dry.
 Next, using the paintbrush, layer more wax around your flowers, until they are completely secured enough, that they won’t float away.
 Now it is time to add your essential oils to the candle pitcher.
-By this point the wax should have cooled just enough that the oils won’t smoke.
+By this point, the wax should have cooled just enough that the oils won’t smoke.
 For a mild scent, thirty drops is plenty of oil.
 For a stronger scented candle, you can add up to one hundred.
 It really is all up to you!

 Now it’s go time!
-Slowly pour the oil and wax mixture into the jar, leaving about two centimeters space between the wax and where the lid will be.
+Slowly pour the oil and wax mixture into the jar, leaving about two centimeters of space between the wax and where the lid will be.
 Place your jars into the refrigerator and allow the wax to firm and set completely.
-Finally, with a pair of scissors, trim the wick down to ¼th- ½ above the wax level.
+With a pair of scissors, trim the wick down to ¼th- ½ above the wax level.
 This is step is important to ensure your candle will burn safely.

 Do you have a favorite candle lying about that no longer lights?
 Great news, there is no need to part with it!
 You can upcycle your old candles and give them new life!
 Plug your kitchen sink and run some hot tap water.
 Make sure there is enough to just reach the wax level of the candle jar and place the entire candle into the water.
-Wait ten to fifteen minutes for the wax to soften.
+Wait for ten to fifteen minutes for the wax to soften.
 Using a butter knife or spoon, gently scrape the wax into a small pot.
-You can then liquify the wax via stovetop to be used as a starter for your DIY flower candle making.
-Experiment with combined scents of multiple candles (pumpkin spice, vanilla and rose, anyone?) to add to your flowered mason jars.
+You can then liquefy the wax via stovetop to be used as a starter for your DIY flower candle making.
+Experiment with combined scents of multiple candles (pumpkin spice, vanilla, and rose, anyone?) to add to your flowered mason jars.

 For a cozy and intimate vibe at your next backyard soiree, try bedazzling the evening with a backlit patio, adorned with your handmade dried flower candles.
 Just add a bunch of your favorite people, some yummy food, and music.
 You now have the perfect memory of a beautiful summer.

 We all know not to bother Dad until after he’s had his two cups and read the paper in the morning!
 Don’t throw those coffee grounds into the bin!
-You can give him his coffee fix any time, anywhere, with a coffee scented candle.
+You can give him his coffee fix any time, anywhere, with a coffee-scented candle.
 Just toss his favorite brew grinds into the melted wax (mix it up and include whole beans.)
 Attach the sides of your candle jar with pressed succulents to really give off an earthy vibe.
 You can make it extra unique by simply exchanging the mason jar for a vintage, thrift shop coffee mug.
 Tie some twine around the sides of the mug or jar for the final touch.
 Voila! you now have an intoxicating, handcrafted candle he will be proud to display on his desk.